WICG/bundle-preloading/overview.md

 * If browsers have cached responses, they can request only a subset of what a bundle may contain.
 * Servers do not need to keep track of any per-client bundle or cache state.
 * This mechanism simplifies code splitting for bundlers, allowing client side JavaScript to decide what and when it needs resources.

-Continue to the [next page](./subresource-loading-client.md) for more detailed considerations.

 [Previous section](./motivation.md) - [Table of contents](./README.md#table-of-contents) - [Next section](./subresource-loading-client.md)